Anxiety Relief Without The High? New Studies On CBD, A Cannabis Extract

 And there's another issue would-be users face: Though CBD supplements are widely available for sale, a legal murkiness surrounds marijuana extracts.

-Even if you live in a state where marijuana use is legal, the federal Drug Enforcement Agency still classifies the CBD extract as a Schedule 1 substance — the DEA's most restricted category.
+Even if you live in a state where marijuana use is legal, the federal Drug Enforcement Administration still classifies the CBD extract as a Schedule 1 substance — the DEA's most restricted category.
 According to the agency, "Schedule I drugs, substances or chemicals are defined as drugs with no currently accepted medical use and a high potential for abuse."

 Proponents of CBD's use in treating medical conditions and ailments hope the findings of studies now underway will help change that thinking about its legal classification — and its potential benefits.